prashanth-kumar-g/smart-document-analyzer/README.md

 3. **Launch the Application**
    Open from your Desktop or Start Menu shortcut and start analyzing documents instantly.

-> 💡 Java 21 or higher is required to run the application.
-No additional configuration needed.
+> 💡 No additional frameworks or manual configuration required.

 ---